WiserAdvisor – Blog

 William Hayslett

-William is currently a member of the Paladin Registry Publishing Team.
-He comes from a diverse background of financial services and consumer relations Industry.
-William holds a Bachelor’s of Arts in Economics that he received from Allegheny College, with specialized coursework in finance and marketing.
-He has also earned state licensing for fixed annuities and life insurance, and has worked with advisors in the past on mutual fund and variable annuity marketing.
+William is currently a member of the Respond.com Inc. Team which encompasses brands like WiserAdvisor.com, Retirementplanning.net, Financialadvisor.net, etc. He comes from a diverse background in financial services and consumer relations within the Industry.
+William holds a Bachelor of Arts in Economics from Allegheny College, with specialized coursework in finance and marketing.
+He has also earned state licensing for fixed annuities and life insurance and has past experience working with advisors on mutual fund and variable annuity marketing.

 Related articles More from author